-Pressure Temperature Rating:
+Pressure Temperature Rating of Flanges

-- Ratings for the applicable materials listed in ASME B16.5, Table 1A shall be the maximum allowable working gage pressures at temperatures shown in Table 2 of the same standard.
+- Pressure-Temperature ratings for the applicable materials listed in ASME B16.5, Table 1A shall be the maximum allowable working gage pressures at temperatures shown in Table 2 of the same standard.
 The basis for establishing ratings shall be the minimum wall thickness, which shall be in accordance with ASME B16.5, Annexure D. The material groupings are based on closely matched allowable and yield strength values.

 - Within each pressure class, the dimensions are held constant, irrespective of the material.
-Physical properties, and thereby the allowable stress values, of different materials vary, so the pressure temperature ratings within each pressure class vary with the material.
+Physical properties, and thereby the allowable stress values, of different materials, vary, so the pressure-temperature ratings within each pressure class vary with the material.
 For example, a class 600 forged carbon steel (A 105) flange is rated at 1270 psig at 400 °F, whereas a class 600 forged stainless steel (A182-F304) flange is rated at 995 psig at 400 °F.

-Flange Dimensional Standards:
+Flange Dimensional Standards

-- The following dimensional standards shall apply to metallic flanges, and bolthole patterns of non metallic companion flanges:
+The following dimensional standards shall apply to metallic flanges, and bolthole patterns of non metallic companion flanges:

-o ASME B16.1, for integral cast iron flanges and blind flanges
+- ASME B16.1, for integral cast iron flanges and blind flanges

-o ASME B16.5, Classes 150, 300, 600, 900, 1500 up to NPS 24 and class 2500 up to NPS 12.
+- ASME B16.5, Classes 150, 300, 600, 900, 1500 up to NPS 24 and class 2500 up to NPS 12.
 Class 400 carbon steel flanges shall not be used.

-o Flanges larger than NPS 24 shall be specified in accordance with ASME B16.47.
+- Flanges larger than NPS 24 shall be specified in accordance with ASME B16.47.
 ASME B16.47 series A for NPS 26 to NPS 60 in class 150 to 900 replaces these flange sizes in MSS SP-44.
 This is usually used in plants for mating certain valves.

-o Series B supersedes API 605 in sizes NPS 26 to 60.
+- Series B supersedes API 605 in sizes NPS 26 to 60.
 Series B is used for pipelines and is restricted to flanges used for joints.

-o MSS SP-44 shall be used for steel pipeline flanges for sizes smaller than ASME B16.47 where the material grade is not listed in ASME B16.5
+- MSS SP-44 shall be used for steel pipeline flanges for sizes smaller than ASME B16.47 where the material grade is not listed in ASME B16.5

-o Flanges of unlisted materials and flanges not covered by the above standards shall be designed in accordance with ASME Section VIII Div 1, Appendix 2, and for blind flanges, in accordance with ASME Section VIII Div 1, Section UG-34
+- Flanges of unlisted materials and flanges not covered by the above standards shall be designed in accordance with ASME Section VIII Div 1, Appendix 2, and for blind flanges, in accordance with ASME Section VIII Div 1, Section UG-34

 - Tolerances for flanges shall be in accordance with ASME B16.5, section 7 for flanges up to NPS 24, and ASME B16.47 for flanges over NPS 24.

-o Dimensions for facings shall be in accordance with ASME B16.5, Table 4 for flat face, raised face, and tongue and groove flanges, and Table 5 for ring joint flanges.
+Dimensions for facings shall be in accordance with ASME B16.5, Table 4 for flat face, raised face, and tongue and groove flanges, and Table 5 for ring joint flanges.
 These tables shall be used in conjunction with ASME B16.5, Figure 7.

-o Flat face flanges, with full-face gaskets, shall be used when one or both of the mating flanges in a joint are ASME B16.1.
+Flat face flanges, with full-face gaskets, shall be used when one or both of the mating flanges in a joint are ASME B16.1.
 Class 125 gray cast iron, aluminum, or plastic, can be over-stressed by bearing against a raised face.
 Adapter rings may be necessary in some cases, to level off the surface, for mating equipment.

-o Flanges in Class 900 and higher ratings
+- Flanges in Class 900 and higher ratings

-o Design temperatures in excess of 480 °C
+- Design temperatures in excess of 480 °C

-o Hazardous fluid mediums
+- Hazardous fluid mediums

-o Tongue-and-groove facing, and male-and-female facing joints, shall not be used except in high-pressure service, or when it is necessary to match existing equipment.
+Tongue-and-groove facing, and male-and-female facing joints, shall not be used except in high-pressure service, or when it is necessary to match existing equipment.

-o Flanges shall be finished in accordance with MSS SP-6, and ASME B46.1.
+Flanges shall be finished in accordance with MSS SP-6, and ASME B46.1.
 Table I provides acceptable ranges of contact surface finishes for each type of gasket and service.
 The surface finishes shall be in Ra, Roughness average, expressed in micrometers, followed by micro-inches.

-o Flange roughness shall be judged by visual comparison to Ra standards using GAR model S-22 Micro Finish Comparator.
+Flange roughness shall be judged by visual comparison to Ra standards using GAR model S-22 Micro Finish Comparator.

-o Ring joint flanges shall have flat-bottom type grooves in accordance with ASME B16.20.
+Ring joint flanges shall have flat-bottom type grooves in accordance with ASME B16.20.

-Bore of Welding Neck Flanges and Hub Design
+The bore of Welding Neck Flanges and Hub Design

-o Dimensions of welding ends, bevel slopes and bores shall be in accordance with ASME B 16.5, Table 6, and Figures 8 to 14.
+Dimensions of welding end, bevel slopes, and bores shall be in accordance with ASME B 16.5, Table 6, and Figures 8 to 14.
 Ratings of welding neck flanges shall be based upon their hubs at the welding end having thicknesses equal to that calculated for pipe having a 40 ksi specified minimum yield strength (SMYS).
 When SMYS of the hub is less than that of the attached pipe, the minimum thickness of the hub at the welding end shall be at least equal to the product of the pipe wall thickness and the ratio, pipe to flange, of the specified minimum yield strengths.
 See MSS SP-44.

 Flange Material Limitations

-o Flanges and flanged fittings shall be castings, forgings, or plates.
+- Flanges and flanged fittings shall be castings, forgings, or plates.

-o Bolting materials shall conform to ASME B16.5, Table 1B.
+- Bolting materials shall conform to ASME B16.5, Table 1B.

-o The material for flanges in pipeline service shall be suitable for welding.
+- The material for flanges in pipeline service shall be suitable for welding.
 The carbon equivalents shall match the pipe material.

 Carbon Steel Flanges

-o Carbon steel flanges shall not be used in services over 425 °C.
+- Carbon steel flanges shall not be used in services over 425 °C.

-o General Service.
+- General Service.
 Standard carbon steel material shall be ASTM A 105.
 Standard material shall be used between minus 29 °C and 425 °C.

-o Low-temperature Alloy Steel Flanges.
+- Low-temperature Alloy Steel Flanges.
 Carbon steel flanges used for services below minus 29 °C, shall conform to the impact-testing requirements of ASME B 31.3.
 ASTM A 350-LF2 shall be the standard material for this service.

 Low and Intermediate Alloy Steel Flanges

-o Material for Low alloy steel flanges (11/4 Cr – 1/2 Mo) shall be ASTM A 182-F11.
+- Material for Low alloy steel flanges (11/4 Cr – 1/2 Mo) shall be ASTM A 182-F11.
 Material for intermediate alloy steel flanges (11/2 Cr – 5 Mo) shall be ASTM A 182-F5.